The Daughter In Law Cult: Was Your Son Brainwashed Into Family Estrangement?

 Because your son is likely conflict avoidant with his wife, you may need to follow up periodically after sending your Door Opening Message.
 This follow up is important because, since your son doesn’t want to rock the boat with your DIL, he is unlikely to press her on the issue of you seeing your grandchildren, for example.

 You don’t want to go too far in the other direction, and push too hard.
-Generally, in this situation, a reach out every 6 months or so is what I recommend.
+Generally, in this situation, a reach out every 3-6 months or so is what I recommend.
 The follow up can be as simple as saying something like, “I wanted to check in and see if you had received my previous message about working together to improve our relationship.
-I value you so much and I welcome an opportunity to hear you both out so that I can show up better as a mom, grandmother and mother in law.
-If you’re open to telling me how you’re feeling and perhaps what I could do to make things work better between us, I would love to talk with you about that.
+I welcome an opportunity to hear you both out so that I can show up better as a mom, grandmother and mother in law.
 If you are not ready for that right now, I respect your boundary and I can check back in a few months, if that’s okay.”

 5. Pray as a powerful intercessor.